Sex Crimes Subject to Indeterminate Sentencing

 - Procurement of a Child for Sexual Exploitation – C.R.S.
 18-6-404

 - Soliciting for Child Prostitution – C.R.S.
 18-7-402

 - Pandering of a Child – C.R.S.
 18-7-403

 - Procurement of a Child – C.R.S.
 18-7-403.5

 - Keeping a Place of Child Prostitution – C.R.S.
 18-7-404

 - Pimping of a Child – C.R.S.
 18-7-405

 - Inducement of Child Prostitution – C.R.S.
 18-7-405.5

 - Any criminal criminal attempt, conspiracy, or solicitation to commit any of the acts specified above.

-If you have been contacted by the police regarding one of the crimes listed above, you need to contact an experienced criminal defense attorney immediately.
+If you have been contacted by the police in Larimer County regarding one of the crimes listed above, you need to contact an experienced criminal defense attorney immediately.
 If you are convicted, you could spend the rest of your life in prison, awaiting treatment.
 There is a shortage of treatment providers, so many sex offenders are waiting far past when they were eligible for parole.
-Don’t gamble with your future.
+Don't gamble with your future.
 Colorado responds harshly to sex offenses committed in Denver, Adams, and Arapahoe County and across the state.
 You need an advocate in the courtroom who can fight to protect your future.